JYLD/User-CSS-For-Firefox-And-Thunderbird/README.md

 1. The very excellent Firefox and Thunderbird add-ons by Aris-t2 at https://github.com/Aris-t2 ; and
 2. Other useful CSS contributions for Firefox and Thunderbird.

-Note:  I use the Classic Windows Theme on Win 7 as my starting point.
-I prefer the older look of Windows over the Aero interface.
-Then for Firefox I use the "Classic Blue" theme from ndnenigma  available for Firefox at https://addons.mozilla.org/en-US/firefox/user/5414873/ .
-This theme is a dark theme for the toolbar and bookmarks menu toolbar and menu bar areas.
-As a result various standard color choices from add-ons don't work as well as I would like.
+Note:  I prefer the older look of Windows XP/2000 over the Aero interface.
+Therefore, I use the Classic Windows Theme on Win 7 as my starting point.
+Then I add the "Classic Start Menu" available from http://www.classicshell.net/ .
+Then for Firefox I use the "Classic Blue" theme from "ndnenigma" available for Firefox at https://addons.mozilla.org/en-US/firefox/user/5414873/ .
+This theme is a dark theme for the toolbar, bookmarks toolbar, and menu bar areas.
+As a result various standard color choices from add-ons don't work as well as I would like (colorwise).
 Also, I like rounded tabs and spacing that is a little bit different from what the add-ons usually provide.

 As a result I've had to modify some of the setup from Custom CSS For FX and CustomizeMyBird to get the look I find pleasing.